 Cash-out refinances and HELOCs provide different end results.

 Are you satisfied with the terms of your current mortgage?
 If you are interested in adjusting the terms of your loan, a cash-out refinance may be a good option for you.
 This process involves paying off your old mortgage and setting up a new one with different terms, such as a different interest rate, loan term or type of rate (fixed or adjustable).
 This can be a good option for homeowners who want to secure more favorable loan terms.
 Is your current mortgage in a good position?
 Do you have a great interest rate?
 Are you comfortable with the existing payment?
 In this case, a HELOC can give you access to your home’s equity while leaving your current terms alone.
 Note that you’ll be subjected to new interest rates and loan terms based on the money you withdraw.
 Once paid off, you’ll still have your original loan in place.

 How much money do you need?

 Cash-out refinances and HELOCs have different cash-out limits.

-Remember, with a HELOC, you’ll have two monthly payments instead of one.
-Cash-out refinances bundle everything into one payment, whereas HELOCs establish a new loan on top of your existing one.
+Remember, with a HELOC, you’ll have an additional monthly payment.
+Cash-out refinances bundle everything into one payment, whereas HELOCs establish a new loan on top of your existing mortgage.